Legal Basis

 Implementation Considerations for Machine-Readable Opt-Out

-US and other third country rightsholders can use machine-readable means, such as the International Standard Content Code (ISCC), to identify their works and bind opt-out reservations that express in an automated way that their works should not be used for TDM.
+US and other third country rightsholders can use machine-readable means, such as the International Standard Content Code (ISCC) or other EU standardized formats as discussed in the Code of Practice (AI Code of Practice, Copyright Chapter, Measure 1.3), to identify their works and bind opt-out reservations that express in an automated way that their works should not be used for TDM.
 This would help ensure that EU-based entities can respect their opt-out.

 Practical Steps – US and other third country rightsholders should: